the-dress-code/clojure-elixir-talk/resources/5_Clojure_Concurrency.md

 # Post diagram exercise summary

 - abstractions that let you separate "do" from "here is this thing" and "use this thing"
-- queue the process (with channels)
+- queue data (with channels)
-- create the process (with a go block) - u can have tons of go blocks
+- create processes (with a go block) - u can have tons of go blocks
 - 1. (go (>! d (stuff (<! c))))
 - 2. (>! c "What's up")
 - 3. (<! d)